Toimchei Shabbos Manchester

 What They Don't Fund

 The charity focuses exclusively on the Orthodox Jewish community in Greater Manchester.
-Organizations or individuals outside this geographic area or community focus would not typically be supported.
+Organisations or individuals outside this geographic area or community focus would not typically be supported.

 Helpful Hinchilla